gfxdisp/ColorVideoVDP/README.md

 There is no native implementation of ColorVideoVDP in Matlab, but you can use a wrapper that can be found in the [matlab](matlab/) directory.

-# How to report bugs/issues?
+# How to report issues?

 Please use "Issues" tab in GitHub.